genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 ## Running the front end

 Now you can run the application's front end.
-From there, you can view the table of data and add the details of a new trade.
+From there, you can view the data table and add the details of a new trade.

 To run the application, from **client/package.json**: